 SINA will be painting three murals in Frog Hollow of neighborhood Heroes.
 Two murals will be on Park Street and one will be on Broad Street.
-Cast your vote for who will be in the murals.
-Voting will run until September 18th.
+Featuring 3 people per mural.

 |1.
 Rev. Julie Ramirez